What Determines Penis Size? Truths vs. Myths! 📏

 It’s important to remember that reasons can vary, depending on things like culture and personal values.
 Furthermore, individuals and couples can talk to an AASECT-certified provider about these needs in a safe, non-judgmental, and private setting.

 AASECT stands for the American Association of Sexuality Educators, Counselors, and Therapists.
-To get this additional certification, professionals in their field had to meet certain requirements for education, training, and experience, as well as pass an exam to get a license in their field.
+To get this additional certification, professionals in their field had to meet certain requirements for education, training.
+And experience, as well as pass an exam to get a license in their field.
 This is over 90 hours of knowledge for therapists and 200 additional hours for clients.

 Most of the time, AASECT-certified professionals work with individuals, couples, groups of three or more.
 And families to solve a wide range of sexual and relationship problems.
 The variety of topics that AASECT Certified providers are experienced in includes.
 But is not limited to, sexual dysfunction, low sexual desire, sexual trauma, and LGBTQIA+-related lifestyles.